famesjranko/basic-internet-monitoring/README.md

 - **Logs**: All logs are stored in the `logs/` directory, and can be useful for debugging.
 - **Database**: The SQLite database (`internet_status.db`) stores all the ping data for the dashboard and logs.

----

-## Future Enhancements

-- Add more detailed metrics to the dashboard (e.g., real-time alerts).
-- Support for additional smart plug brands or other power cycle devices.
-- Incorporate email or SMS alerts for downtime notifications.

----

-This setup should give you a complete monitoring and automation system for handling internet connectivity issues.
-Let me know if you need any additional details!